Total TimePrep: 25 min. Bake: 45 min. + standing

 - 1/4 teaspoon each dried basil, thyme and pepper

 - 1/2 teaspoon salt

 - 2 packages (10 ounces each) frozen chopped spinach, thawed and squeezed dry

 - 1 cup shredded part-skim mozzarella cheese

 - Cook noodles according to package directions.
 Meanwhile, in a large nonstick skillet, saute the onion, celery and garlic in oil until softened.
 Add the mushrooms; cook for 2-3 minutes.
 Stir in tomato sauce, tomato paste, sugar and seasonings; simmer for 10 minutes.
 In a bowl, combine the cottage cheese, egg, parsley and salt.

 - Drain noodles.
-Spread 1/2 cup of the sauce in a 13-in. x 9-in. baking dish coated with cooking spray.
-Layer with four noodles, half of the cottage cheese mixture, half of the spinach, a third of the remaining sauce and a third of the mozzarella.
+Spread 1/2 cup of the sauce in a 13x9-in. baking dish coated with cooking spray.
+Layer with 4 noodles, half of the cottage cheese mixture, half of the spinach, a third of the remaining sauce and a third of the mozzarella.
 Repeat layers.

 - Top with remaining noodles, sauce, mozzarella and Parmesan.
 Cover and bake at 350° for 35 minutes.
 Uncover; bake 10 minutes longer.
 Let lasagna stand for 15 minutes before cutting.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.